hamzahraihan/dsa-submissions/README.md

-# data structure and algorithm
+# Data structure and Algorithm

 ---

 ## What is this?

-This repository is a documentation for all DSA problem that i submiited.
+This repository is a documentation for all Data structure and Algorithm problem that i solved and submiited.

 ---